Gum Disease Treatment

 • How do you identify if gum disease is present?

 Identifying gum disease as early as possible is crucial to preventing bone and tooth loss.
-To determine if you have periodontitis, and its severity, we will:
+To determine whether you have periodontitis and, if so, its severity, we will:

 1. Review your medical history.
 Certain risk factors, such as genetics, taking certain medications or smoking, can increase the likelihood of gum disease.

 2. Exam your teeth and gums.
-If you have severe plaque/tartar build up or your gums bleed easily are both indicators that disease is present.
+Severe plaque/tartar buildup or gums that bleed easily indicate that the disease is present.

 3. Measure gum pocket depth.
 We place a dental probe between your teeth and gums, throughout different areas within your mouth.

-4. Take x-rays of your mouth.
-Dental x-rays can reveal if you’ve suffered any bone loss in areas where deeper gum pocket depths are present.
+4. Take X-rays of your mouth.
+Dental X-rays can reveal whether you’ve suffered any bone loss in areas where deeper gum pocket depths are present.

-Periodontal disease, or gum disease, is effectively treated in two ways, which treatment you receive depends on the severity of the gum disease.
+Periodontal disease is effectively treated in two ways.
+The treatment you receive depends on the severity of the gum disease.

-The second treatment is called bone grafting and is often required when bacteria and plaque have reached the jawbone and caused some amount of deterioration and decay.
+The second treatment, bone grafting, is often required when bacteria and plaque have reached the jawbone and caused some amount of deterioration and decay.
 Your dentist must surgically access the damaged jawbone in order to regenerate it.
 This is accomplished by applying proteins and artificial bone-like material to the areas of decay.
 This will help encourage new bone growth.
 Bone grafting is often a necessary step for strengthening the jawbone so that it can support dental implants to replace missing teeth.

 More questions?

-If you have any questions about periodontal disease (gum disease) treatment please contact our office and we will be happy to answer any questions.
+If you have any questions about periodontal disease (gum disease) treatment, please contact our office.
+We will be happy to answer them.

 Peak Dental